Stephen Funk: Aftermath

 Stephen Funk was confined in the Marine Corps Base Camp Lejeune Brig and served 5 months of a 6-month sentence.
 During his confinement, anti-war activists organized a major protest outside the base along with a bus tour of speakers traveling the east coast.
-It was coordinated with rallies in several major cities including San Francisco, New York City, Los Angeles, Chicago, Seattle, New Orleans, Paris, & London.
+It was coordinated with rallies in several major cities including San Francisco, New York City, Los Angeles, Chicago, Seattle, New Orleans, Paris, and London.

 Upon release Funk returned to the San Francisco Bay Area enrolling at Stanford University to study international relations.
 Upon graduation, Condoleezza Rice, now a professor at the school, handed Funk his degree.
 He continued his peace activism becoming an honorary founding member of Iraq Veterans Against the War in 2004.
 Funk is also founder and creative director of Veteran Artists, an organization "founded and run by recent military veterans connecting other veterans with community resources to pursue artistic opportunities."